A Morris troupe or team is know, for reasons unsure, as a Side.

 David Williams – is our Treasurer and is doggedly learning the complexity of Morris dancing.
 He is now retired having spent over 40 years working with computers.
 The emblem on the back of his waistcoat depicts this with a famous cartoon and the caption, “Hit any Key !”

 Andy Ellis is proving that a busy person can find the time to learn the Morris.
-As well as helping to conserve our team, which originated from the Scouts, the one-time chairman of the Croydon 49th is also doing the same for last of Croydon’s stag beetles.
+As well as helping to conserve our team, which originated from the Scouts, the one-time chairman of the Croydon 49th is also doing the same for the last of Croydon’s stag beetles.
 Watch the metamorphosis to your computer systems (and more) on http://www.ellis.me.uk

 Angela Simpson is moonlighting from the newly formed Offcut Morris.
 After a successful career in the travel business, Angela is adeptly and literally finding her feet with the Morris.
+She is one of the only two members of the side who can speak Indonesian.

 Malcolm Hill has been a member of Northwood Morris for more than 15 years and still has difficulty remembering the steps, but he has the philosophy “Persistence may lead to success”.
 For many years he was the keeper of the Northwood Beast “Nugent” but has recently passed him to younger shoulders.
 Malcolm’s other passion is model trains.
 He has advanced first aid skills. but has never had need to use them at a Morris event.

 Brian Stewart has taken over where Brian Collins has left off as being our musician.
-He uses similar instruments so the undiscerning may not notice the difference.
+He uses similar instruments so the undiscerning may not have noticed the difference.
 Brian can be relied on for a non-ending series of clever jokes and commentaries on the tram system in Chennai: he is married to ….

 Jannette Stewart who despite some obvious and other less obvious obstacles, provides essential support for the team in banging her drum and commenting on the team’s dancing styles and sometimes even dancing which really does show us up.